Marc Athanase Parfait Œillet des Murs: Surname

 "Des Murs" is a known French surname meaning "of the walls". "Œillet" means "carnation" (or any Dianthus), so "Œillet des Murs" could be a rare surname meaning "carnation of the walls".
 Which of those was his surname seems to have been unclear even during his lifetime.
 His name appears on the title pages of his books as "M. O. des Murs" and as "O. des Murs" with no other names or titles, though he signs a dedication "P. O. des Murs".
 It also appears as "O. des Murs" in books where the names of his co-authors, Chenu and Verreaux and Prévost, are given with initials and surnames, suggesting that he thought of "O." as his initial and "Des Murs" as his surname.
 Likewise his contribution to Chenu's Encyclopédie d'histoire naturelle is listed as by "M. des Murs".
 On the other hand, he was cited with the family name "Oeillet des Murs" in his time, on his death certificate and later, and Marc Oeillet des Murs appears as a writer on Normandy.

-In ornithology he is referred to as "Des Murs".